teraoka-k/qmk_keymap/readme.md

-# The Default Planck Layout
+# Keymap for Planck ez